ShenLab/PreMode/README.md

 Here is the list of models in our manuscript:

-`scripts/CHPs.v4.SAGPool.ct/` PreMode (Note previously we used torch_lightning to control the random seeds, now we used numpy.seed and torch.seed, there might be a slight difference)
+`scripts/PreMode/` PreMode (Note previously we used torch_lightning to control the random seeds, now we used numpy.seed and torch.seed, there might be a slight difference), it takes 250 GB RAM and 4 A40 Nvidia GPUs to run, will finish in ~50h.

 `scripts/CHPs.v4.noGraph.SAGPool.ct/` PreMode-1D